-- the categories of personal data being processed;
+- The categories of personal data being processed;

-- the existence of the right to request from the controller rectification or erasure of personal data concerning you, and of the right to request restriction of processing of personal data concerning you or to object to such processing;
+- The existence of a right to rectify or erase the personal data concerning you, a right to restriction of processing by the controller or a right to object to such processing;

-- the right to lodge a complaint with a supervisory authority;
+- The existence of a right of appeal to a supervisory authority;

 4.2 Right to rectification